loris-imageserver/loris/README.md

 calculate some locations based on the application directory.

-Therefore, if you need to add additional properties, e.g. in your resolver or transformations, you'll need to add them in two places: in `etc/loris.conf` and in the first `if` block in `webapp.create_app`.
+Therefore, if you need to add additional properties, e.g. in your resolver or transformations, you may need to add them in two places: in `etc/loris.conf` and in the first `if` block of `webapp.create_app`.

 ## Testing and Development/Debugging
 It is more than likely that you're going to need to add or tweak something,